Grade Level

 This free self-paced online course covers the basics of electricity, conservation and efficiency, and renewable energy technologies.
 This course is perfect for teachers seeking professional development or motivated high school students.

-Careers in Renewable Energy Video
+Cover Image for Careers in Renewable Energy Video

 Source: Advanced Technology Environmental Education Center (ATEEC)